Troubleshoot the following issues when applying Soft Filler repair putty on leather or vinyl upholstery.

 Humidity is also a factor that can slow cure time.

-If the filler remains tacky despite a proper heat source and sufficient time, then there are two other possible causes:
+If the filler remains tacky despite a proper heat source and sufficient time, it is usually remedied with the final texturizing coat of filler and a thin coat or two of our water-based color.

-1. Adhesives used to subpatch any hole may may contain a solvent that is preventing the filler from curing.
+2. Adhesives used to subpatch any hole may not be dry and are preventing the filler from doing so.

-The Solution: Wipe away uncured filler putty.
+The Solution: Wipe away uncured filler putty with alcohol.
 Ensure any glue used to subpatch has completely cured before proceeding.
 Letting it dry overnight is a good idea.

 Why did Soft Filler dry with bubbles?